imixs/imixs-workflow/src/site/markdown/core/workflowkernel.md

 	 2014-08-10T16:45:32.125|1.0.0|100.10|100|
 	 2014-08-10T16:47:12.332|1.0.0|100.20|200|userid|comment

 The comment is an optional value which can be provided by a [plugin](./plugin-api.html).
-A comment is stored in the property 'txtworkflowactivitylogComment' of the current process instance.
-If no _txtworkflowactivitylogComment_ attribute is provided the comment section will be empty.
+A comment is stored in the property `$eventLogComment` of the current process instance.
+If no `$eventLogComment` attribute is provided the comment section will be empty.